Dimitrova14/AutomationTestProject-StorySpoilApp/README.md

   -  Edit and manage: Update spoiler details seamlessly.
   -  User Management: Update and manage personal information.

+## Run tests
+First, you need to have Visual Studio installed, then run the following commands in the terminal:
+# install needed dependencies
+dotnet restore
+# build the project
+dotnet build
+# run tests
+dotnet test

 ## Testing Types performed